-Traditional infrastructure that includes sewer treatment plants and below-the-ground infrastructure takes raw sewage and water to a sewage plant for treatment.
-Solutions to help reduce CSOs include:
+Traditional infrastructure, such as sewer treatment plants and below-the-ground infrastructure, takes raw sewage and water to a sewage plant for treatment; this is referred to as “gray infrastructure.”
+Gray infrastructure solutions to help reduce CSOs include:

 Sewer line maintenance and repairs

 Cleaning pipes creates more room for sewage and stormwater.
 Fixing leaks reduces groundwater coming into pipes.

 This involves installing a device that releases a disinfectant into sewage before it overflows.

 Increasing capacity at sewage treatment plants